FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/erase.rst

 The `$erase` operation permanently deletes a single resource or one or more historical revisions of a resource from the database.
 It can be executed on a resource instance level and a resource version level.

-The `$purge` operation permanently deletes resources from a patient compartment.
+The `$purge` operation permanently deletes all resources within a patient compartment.
 The operation can be executed at a Patient instance level.

 .. note::